 The Visual Components of a Psychedelic Experience

 It is in reference to all of the classical Psychedelics and the huge variety of obscure and modern “research chemicals” that are becoming increasingly prevalent.
-More specifically this list includes but is not limited to,

 This particular guide gives image examples where ever possible.
 Breaking the visual hallucinations into four basic categories of which I have come to name; enhancement of vision, distortions, visual geometry and hallucinatory states.
 I will start with the lower more basic effects and work my way up.

 Enhancements - The first category of visual effects can be classified as an overall enhancement of vision.
 This is consistently reported at the lowest levels of psychedelic experience.
 It can be generally defined as an overall increase in the level of visual input, attributed to the external environment that a person experiences, and is manifested through 3 separate subcomponents.

 Increased visual acuity is defined as an enhancement of the acuteness or clearness of vision.
 This results in the visual details attributed to the external environment becoming heightened to the point where the edges of objects become extremely focused, clear and defined.
 At its highest level one may experience a new-found ability to comprehend the entire visual field at once (including the peripheral vision).
 In comparison, during sober living human vision is only able to perceive the small area that a person’s eye is currently focused on.